Frédéric Auguste Bartholdi: Early sculptures and work in Colmar

 In 1853, Bartholdi submitted a Good Samaritan-themed sculptural group to the Paris Salon of 1853.
 The statue was later recreated in bronze.
 Within two years of his Salon debut, Bartholdi was commissioned by his hometown of Colmar to sculpt a bronze memorial of Jean Rapp, a Napoleonic General.
-In 1855 and 1856, Bartholdi traveled in Yemen and Egypt with travel companions such as Jean-Léon Gérôme and other "orientalist" painters.
+In 1855 and 1856, Bartholdi traveled in Yemen and Egypt with travel companions such as Jean-Léon Gérôme and other orientalist painters.
 The trip sparked Bartholdi's interest in colossal sculpture.

 In 1869, Bartholdi returned to Egypt to propose a new lighthouse to be built at the entrance of the Suez Canal, which was newly completed.
-The lighthouse, which was to be called Egypt Carrying the Light to Asia and shaped as a massive, draped figure holding a torch, was not commissioned.
-Both the khedive and Lesseps declined the proposed statue from Bartholdi, citing the high cost.
-The Port Said Lighthouse was built instead, by François Coignet in 1869.
+The proposed lighthouse, which was to be called Egypt Carrying the Light to Asia and shaped as a massive, draped figure holding a torch, was turned down by Isma'il Pasha, the Khedive of Egypt, and Ferdinand de Lesseps, the president of the Suez Canal Company, citing the high cost.
+The Port Said Lighthouse was built instead by François Coignet in 1869.